 There will be three in-class tests on the dates indicated on the schedule.
-Each test will have a duration of two hours and will consist of multiple choice questions and written essay questions.
-The ratio of multiple-choice to written essay questions will not be known in advance.
-Please do not ask.
+Each test will have a duration of two hours and will consist of written essay questions.
+There will be no multiple choice questions.
 The tests will be cumulative.
 The grade value of each test is indicated on the weekly schedule.
 The test material will be based on the lectures, the textbook, and the indicated articles.

-Makeup Tests: Students are expected to write each test on the dates specified.
-If you miss a mandatory piece of course work for no documented reasons, you will receive a grade of zero.
-If you have a legitimate reason (e.g., death in the family, severe illness, etc.) for being excused from a test/exam, and have documentation to verify your absence, you may write a make-up test, in lieu of the missed test/exam, on the date specified on the schedule.
+Missed Tests: Students are expected to write each test on the dates and times specified.
+Test dates and times are not negotiable.
+If you miss a mandatory piece of course work for no acceptable documented reasons, you will receive a grade of zero.
+If you have a legitimate reason (e.g., death in the family, severe illness) for being excused from a test/exam, and have documentation to verify your absence, you may write a make-up test, in lieu of the missed test/exam, on the specified date (TBA).
 You MUST keep this date and time open as it will be the only chance to write a makeup if you miss a scheduled test.
 Please note that one consequence of missing the first scheduled test will be that you will not receive the usual grade feedback by the drop date.
-Furthermore, given the limited number of multiple-choice questions available, there may be fewer or no multiple-choice questions on the makeup tests.
-The makeup tests will consist largely or exclusively of written essay and short answer questions.
 There is no makeup test for the makeup test.